EugyPastore/Filmbrary/README.md

 This app allows to save favourite movies to lists ad make bookmarks.
 + added bootstrap through yarn
 + n:n relationship.
 3 models, established associations and dependences and validations
-+ BASED ON USER STIRY- CREATED ROUTES- ESTABLISHED FEATURES OF APP (CRUD).
++ BASED ON USER STORY- CREATED ROUTES- ESTABLISHED FEATURES OF APP (CRUD).
 + Rails based on MVC.
 Buld models : 3 models because 3 tables, created controllers and views
-+
++ Created simple_for_for with two object to create a right request
++ Added error message notification to simple_form if validation is not met